UniMath/agda-unimath/src/univalent-combinatorics/complements-isolated-elements.lagda.md

-# Complements of isolated points of finite types
+# Complements of isolated elements of finite types

 ```agda
 module univalent-combinatorics.complements-isolated-elements where